aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### How many attendees can join an Amazon Chime SDK meeting?
 Can this limit be raised?

 Amazon Chime SDK limits are defined [here](https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html#mtg-limits).
 The service supports up to 250 attendees and up to 25 video participants in a meeting (video limit is enforced separately).
-An attendee is considered active unless it has been explicitly removed using DeleteAttendee API call.
+An attendee is considered active unless it has been explicitly removed using `DeleteAttendee`.
 Attendee limits cannot be changed.

 If your use case requires more than 250 attendees, consider using a [broadcasting solution](https://github.com/aws-samples/amazon-chime-meeting-broadcast-demo).

 ### What happens to the subsequent participants who try to turn on the local video while 25 participants have already turned on the local video?

-Once the limit of 25 is reached in a meeting, for all the subsequent participants who try to turn on the local video, the SDK sets the Meeting Session status code to [VideoCallSwitchToViewOnly = 10](https://github.com/aws/amazon-chime-sdk-js/blob/bfc4c600fb7e68f2d358ecb6c7fd096d30b2d430/src/meetingsession/MeetingSessionStatusCode.ts#L73) which in turn triggers the observer '[videoSendDidBecomeUnavailable](https://aws.github.io/amazon-chime-sdk-js/interfaces/audiovideoobserver.html#videosenddidbecomeunavailable)'.
+Once the limit of 25 video tiles is reached in a meeting, each subsequent participant that tries to turn on the local video will receive a Meeting Session status code of [VideoCallSwitchToViewOnly = 10](https://github.com/aws/amazon-chime-sdk-js/blob/bfc4c600fb7e68f2d358ecb6c7fd096d30b2d430/src/meetingsession/MeetingSessionStatusCode.ts#L73) which in turn triggers the observer '[videoSendDidBecomeUnavailable](https://aws.github.io/amazon-chime-sdk-js/interfaces/audiovideoobserver.html#videosenddidbecomeunavailable)'.

 ### Can I schedule Amazon Chime SDK meetings ahead of time?

 The Amazon Chime SDK does not support scheduling meetings ahead of time.
 The moment [CreateMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html) or
-[CreateMeetingWithAttendees](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeetingWithAttendees.html) is invoked and the meeting is created, the auto end policies will kick in and if no one joins the meeting, it will close within 5 minutes.
+[CreateMeetingWithAttendees](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeetingWithAttendees.html) is invoked and the meeting is created, the auto end policies will apply.
+If no attendees join the meeting, it will end after 5 minutes.
 The application can create the meeting when drawing closer to the meeting start time or when the the first attendee is ready to join.

 ### What happens when I try to re-use same attendee response to join a meeting twice?

- Suppose an attendee has joined a meeting, now if that same attendee tries to join the same meeting again using the same `AttendeeId` or `ExternalUserId` response received from [CreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateAttendee.html) API, then, the first attendee will automatically leave the meeting with [`AudioJoinFromAnotherDevice`](https://aws.github.io/amazon-chime-sdk-js/enums/meetingsessionstatuscode.html#audiojoinedfromanotherdevice) meeting session status code.
+If two clients attempt to join the same meeting using the same `AttendeeId` or `ExternalUserId` response received from [CreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateAttendee.html) API then the first attendee will automatically leave the meeting with [`AudioJoinFromAnotherDevice`](https://aws.github.io/amazon-chime-sdk-js/enums/meetingsessionstatuscode.html#audiojoinedfromanotherdevice) meeting session status code.
 Reference issue: [#1290](https://github.com/aws/amazon-chime-sdk-js/issues/1290).
-The `AudioJoinFromAnotherDevice` meeting session status code is triggered by Amazon Chime backend and it is not triggered internally from the JS SDK.
+The `AudioJoinFromAnotherDevice` meeting session status code is triggered by the Amazon Chime backend.

 ### What does it mean when the Amazon Chime SDK for JavaScript throws an error with status code `SignalingBadRequest`, `MeetingEnded`, or `SignalingInternalServerError` while establishing a signaling connection to the Chime servers?